 There are some theories about the origin of the name.
 It is known that in 1966 the Philadelphia police department officially spoke of Black Friday for the first time.
 The reason was probably the incredible crowds on the streets.
 The high rush to the shopping streets meant extraordinary traffic with traffic jams, accidents and sometimes even violence.

 Black Friday is also associated with black numbers in accounting.
 Instead of red numbers, most shops generated particularly high profits on this day.
 These numbers are traditionally marked as black in the books.

 Black Friday and Black Thursday should not be confused.
-Black Thursday was the 24th of October 1929, when there happend to be probably the biggest stock market crash in history.
+Black Thursday was the 24th of October 1929, when there happened to be probably the biggest stock market crash in history.
 Due to the time difference, however, this stock market crash in Europe fell on a Friday and is therefore occasionally called Black Friday.

 5. What is the difference between Black Friday and other sales?